kprgautam/TestAutomation/README.md

 ## Running the Tests
 This particular project is written using ROBOT framework, kindly run the project in an IDE with ROBOT framework installed.
-Kindly use new login credentials as they expire after every 24 hours.
+#### Kindly use new login credentials as they expire after every 24 hours.
+#### Please feel free to change the screenshots directory path in "Resource" file as well.